Let’s Get Engaged

-So how do we get, and keep, people stoked?
+So how do we get, and keep people engaged?

 How do we have them invested, eager, involved, any word that all boils down to the concept of engagement?
 To be as committed as the people enthusiastically looking forward to that perfect matrimony usually only found in corny movies?

 There are a ton of cliches on the topic.
 Take no offense if you’ve used one (or all), each has an element of truth to it.
 Let’s just knock a few out real quick:

 - We think of ourselves as a second family

 - Everybody on the team’s important